BabylonJS/Documentation/content/features/featuresDeepDive/particles/solid_particle_system/sps_visibility.md

 ## Particle In Frustum

-When the SPS is enabled to manage particle intersections, each particle is given a bounding box and a bouding sphere.
+When the SPS is enabled to manage particle intersections, each particle is given a bounding box and a bounding sphere.
 You can then check whether a particle intersects the camera frustum with the method `particle.isInFrustum(frustumPlanes, [cullingStrategy])` like you would do with meshes.

 ```javascript